rmcanany/SolidEdgeHousekeeper/README.md

 ## INSTALLATION
 There is no installation per se.
 The preferred method is to download or clone the project and compile it yourself.

-Not everyone can do that, so the compiled executable is provided.
+Not everyone can do that, however, so the compiled executable is provided.
 To get it, click the bin/Release folder above and select Housekeeper.exe.
 On that page, click Download and save it to a convenient location.
 Double-click the executable to run.

 ## OPERATION
 Select which errors to detect by clicking the appropriate checkboxes on each file type's tab.
-Select which files to process by navigating to the desired input folder, and clicking the desired search type.
+Select which files to process, on the General tab, by navigating to the desired input folder, and then clicking the desired search type.

 If any errors are found, a text file will be written to the input folder.
 It will identify each error and the file in which it occurred.
 When processing is complete, a message box will give you the file name.